(703) 273-5533

 Moving Day: The Big Day

-1. Oversee the Move
+Oversee the Move

-2. Inspect Your New Home
+Inspect Your New Home

-3. Unpack Essentials First
+Unpack Your Essentials First

-• Date and time of move
+• Date and time of the move

-• Boxes needed
+• Number of boxes needed

-• Have Craig Van Lines pack you
+• Whether you want Craig Van Lines to pack for you

-• Valuation coverage
+• Valuation coverage for your belongings

 • Seasonal decorations